vgrem/Office365-REST-Python-Client/README.md

 ```

-But in terms of Microsoft Graph API authentication, another Microsoft Authentication Client compliant libraries
+But in terms of Microsoft Graph API authentication, another OAuth spec compliant libraries
 such as [adal](https://github.com/AzureAD/azure-activedirectory-library-for-python)
 are supported as well.